Spring19GameEngines/finalproject-arcubed/part1_README.md

 Make sure you filled out the [Minimum Viable Product](./mvp.md)

-# Documentation/Portfolio Requirements (For either option)
+# Documentation/Portfolio Requirements (For any option)

 ## Documentation
 Fire up 'Doxygen' <a href="http://www.stack.nl/~dimitri/doxygen/">(Doxygen webpage)</a> to document the source code and automatically generate .html pages.

-Your documentation should cover your classes and functions.
+- Your documentation should cover your classes and functions.

-Additionally, you documentation should have instructions on how to obtain, build, and run your final project.
+- Your documentation should have instructions on how to obtain, build, and run your final project.
+   - It must be trivial for a TA or instructor to run your project.

 ## Build (binary file)
 You need to have a compiled binary of your game.
 You can assume a target audience of either a 64-bit Mac, Ubuntu Linux, or Windows 10 machine.
 There should additionally be instructions about how to compile your code from source.